AlbaXIII/slant/README.md

 * To provide **all site users & visitors** a database of submitted news and current affairs articles that any user of the site can examine for free.
 * To provide **all site users & visitors** the ability to filter and sort the articles by user-designated criteria, for example subject and keyword.
 * To provide **site members** the functionality to comment, favourite and rank articles based on a  back-end defined scale.
-* To provide **site members** the ability to create a profile and choose a user ‘flair’.
+* To provide **site members** the ability to create a profile.
 Users can then access a profile page with their saved & submitted articles.

 ### Ideal User